Markella Hatziano

-Markella Hatziano (Μαρκέλλα Χατζιάνο) is an operatic mezzo-soprano born in Athens, Greece.
+Markella Hatziano (Μαρκέλλα Χατζιάνο) is an operatic mezzo-soprano born in 1960 in Athens, Greece.

 Early life, education and debut

 Hatziano entered the Greek National Conservatoire at the age of 12 as a scholarship student.
 She studied with Georgia Georgilopoulou, graduating summa cum laude at the age of 17.
-She studied repertoire and interpretation with the legendary baritone Tito Gobbi for three years.
+She studied repertoire and interpretation with baritone Tito Gobbi for three years.
 She came to international attention as the second place finalist in the BBC Cardiff Singer of the World competition and the winner of the first Tito Gobbi International Competition.
 Hatziano short after graduation made her very early professional debut with the Oxford Symphony Orchestra at the Odeon of Herodes Atticus in Athens.
-Her operatic debut took place at the Greek National Opera at the age of 23 performing Princess Eboli in "Don Carlos" by Giuseppe Verdi.
+Her operatic debut took place at the Greek National Opera at the age of 23 performing Princess Eboli in Don Carlos by Giuseppe Verdi.